A categorical invariant for cubic threefolds: Introduction

 One of the main ideas in derived category theory, which goes back to Bondal and Orlov, is that the bounded derived category $\Db(X)$ of coherent sheaves on a smooth projective variety $X$ should contain interesting information about the geometry of the variety itself, for example, about its birational properties.

 The main problem is that such information is encoded in a rather inexplicit way.
-A general belief is that part of this information could be obtained by looking at semi-orthogonal decompositions (see Definition \ref{def:semiorth})
+A general belief is that part of this information can be obtained by looking at semi-orthogonal decompositions (see Definition \ref{def:semiorth})

 where the $\cat{T}_i$'s are full triangulated subcategories of $\Db(X)$ satisfying some orthogonality conditions.
 In many interesting geometric situations, all the categories $\cat{T}_i$ but one are equivalent to the derived category of a point.
 In the easiest case of projective spaces, one can obtain decompositions in which all the subcategories $\cat{T}_i$ are of this form.
 In general, a non-trivial subcategory is present and carries useful information about $X$.
 This happens, for example, when $X$ is the intersection of two quadrics of even dimension \cite{BO2}.
 In that case, the non-trivial subcategory is equivalent to $\Db(C)$, where $C$ is the curve which is the fine moduli space of spinor bundles on the pencil generated by the two quadrics.